Urien Rheged: Saga poetry and Canu Urien

 Because of his appearance in early poetry and central place in the narrative of the Historia Brittonum, Urien became a figure in the body of later Welsh literature concerning the "Old North", which functioned as the setting for much medieval Welsh literature.
 One such piece of literature concerning Urien, or more accurately Urien's sons, is fittingly called the "Urien Rheged" cycle (Welsh: Canu Urien) by modern scholars, as the poems are concerned with the events in Rheged after the killing of Urien.
 The poems survive mainly from two Middle Welsh manuscripts, the Black Book of Carmarthen (c.
 1250) and the Red Book of Hergest (after 1382).
-Nevertheless, Canu Urien is generally understood to be a copy Old Welsh-period material, dated to around the same period of the Historia Brittonum.
+Nevertheless, Canu Urien is generally understood to be a copy of Old Welsh-period material, dated to around the same period as the Historia Brittonum.
 This material is called 'saga poetry' by comparison with Icelandic sagas, because like the Icelandic material, the Welsh poems are thought to have been taken from longer, partly prose (or oral) works, and because they both might reflect earlier history through a literary lens.

 Though one of Urien's allies in the narrative of the Historia Brittonum was Gwallog ap Llênog, he is recorded as having fought against Urien's son Elffin in another one of the poems in this cycle, "Dwy Blaid".
 Likewise, one Dunod fought with Owain, while Brân ab Ymellyrn and Morgan – the orderer of Urien's killing – fought the narrator.
 The identification of the narrator of these poems has been the subject of some debate.
 Ifor Williams understood him to be Llywarch Hen, Urien's cousin and the subject of his own cycle of poems lamenting his old age.
-Jenny Rowland thought he must be some other figure, perhaps one of Urien's nephews by his sister Efrddyl, since their grief may be emphasised because of their conflicting ties of kindred, and that Llywarch was not in her eyes a heroic figure.
+Jenny Rowland thought he must be some other figure, perhaps one of Urien's nephews by his sister Efrddyl, since their grief may be emphasised because of their conflicting ties of kindred, and in view of the fact that Llywarch was not in her eyes a heroic figure.
 In response to this, Patrick Sims-Williams put forth powerful arguments based on the text and its history to identify the narrator with Llywarch Hen after all.
 Chief among these are the fact that the narrator addresses Urien as keuynderw 'first cousin', and that the weight of evidence about Llywarch in the eyes of later medieval Welshmen suggests they viewed him as a great warrior, even if he suffered in old age.